Julio Lugo, former Rays shortstop, dies at 45 - NewsBreak

 Lugo, 45, was set to turn 46 on Tuesday.

 Lugo spent parts of 12 seasons (2000-2011) in Major League Baseball playing for the Astros for parts of four seasons, then the Rays for parts of four seasons.
-He later spent parts of three seasons with the Red Sox and had one-year-or-fewer stints with the Dodgers, Braves, Orioles and Cardinals.Elmira grads lead Marist in scoring in win against Vermont
+He later spent parts of three seasons with the Red Sox and had one-year-or-fewer stints with the Dodgers, Braves, Orioles, and Cardinals.Clearwater Marine Aquarium to hold ‘Celebration of Life’ for Winter the Dolphin

 The Tampa Bay Rays issued a statement following the announcement of Lugo’s passing.